fabien-gigante/LocatorLodestones/README.md

 ![Map's PoI](https://github.com/user-attachments/assets/8e439dd4-16da-432b-9e6c-6e11c7516a2f)

+Easily changing lodestone waypoint colors:
+- using the compass multiple times on a lodestone, will "randomly" cycles through different colors
+- only works if the mod is also installed server-side (optional)

-Clock held by player chime at night time :
+Clock held by player chime at night time:
-- location configurable (none by default)
+- location configurable (never by default)
   - inside bundles included (if enabled by config)
 - it plays a chime sound (configurable) at the end of every day
 - only works in overworld (when the clock itself works)